opengauss-mirror/website/app/en/privacyPolicy/index.md

 For example, the  IP address, access timestamp, access source, accessed pages, access status, accessed resource size, OS, system language, browser type, browser language, browser version, and server type and version information collected for service optimization will be automatically deleted after 10 days.

-For example, when the community no longer displays you as a member of the community, we will delete your personal data (Gitee information, GitHub information, avatar, name, email address, company/school, position/degree, personal profile, MindSpore development overview, personal photos) within one month.
+For example, when the community no longer displays you as a member of the community, we will delete your personal data (avatar, name, email address, position, company name, school, individual resume, Gitee ID) within one month.

 ## 5. How We Protect Your Personal Data